atick-faisal/label-studio/docs/source/guide/stats.md

 | TimelineLabels   | Naive*                             |
 | VideoRectangle   | IOU                                |

-\* Naive -- “Naive” is Label Studio’s simplest pairwise agreement metric, and is essentially a python dictionary equality on the annotations' results.
+\* Naive -- “Naive” is Annotation Hub’s simplest pairwise agreement metric, and is essentially a python dictionary equality on the annotations' results.

 {% enddetails %}